 Diagnosis of VSD

 Diagnosis of ventricular septal defect is suggested by clinical examination, supported by chest x-ray and ECG, and established by echocardiography.

 If the VSD is large, chest x-ray shows cardiomegaly and increased pulmonary vascular markings.
 ECG shows right ventricular hypertrophy or combined ventricular hypertrophy and, occasionally, left atrial enlargement.
 ECG and chest x-ray are typically normal if the VSD is small.

-Diuretics, digoxin, and ACE inhibitors may be useful to control symptoms of heart failure before cardiac surgery or to temporize in infants with moderate VSDs that seem likely to close spontaneously over time.
+Diuretics, digoxin, and ACE inhibitors may be useful to control symptoms of heart failure Heart failure Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births ( 1).
+Among birth defects, congenital heart disease is the leading cause of infant mortality... read more before cardiac surgery or to temporize in infants with moderate VSDs that seem likely to close spontaneously over time.
 If infants do not respond to medical treatment or have poor growth, surgical repair is often recommended during the first few months of life.
-Even in asymptomatic children large VSDs should be repaired, usually within the first year of life, to prevent later complications.
-Current surgical mortality rate is < 2%.
-Surgical complications may include residual ventricular shunt and/or complete heart block.

-Endocarditis prophylaxis is not needed preoperatively and is required only for the first 6 mo after repair or if there is a residual defect adjacent to a surgical patch.
+Endocarditis prophylaxis Prevention Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
+It may cause fever, heart murmurs, petechiae, anemia, embolic... read more is not needed preoperatively and is required only for the first 6 months after repair or if there is a residual defect adjacent to a surgical patch.